Chapter 45

 'What about you, Liane.
 Don't you think it's time for you to make further progress and find your way along the Jedi path and become a servant of the Good Side yourself?'

 "I'm happy with the knowledge I gained so far.
-I'm happy with the possibilities I have here to learn about what really happened during the Empire and the Civil War.
+I'm happy with the possibilities I have to learn here about what really happened during the Empire and the Civil War.
 This library holds so much knowledge.
-Luke has also taught me the basic principles of Jedi meditation, so I can use the Force, so I can distinguish what knowledge I gained from Anakin I can keep or need to forget.
+Luke has also taught me the basic principles of Jedi meditation, so I can use the Force to distinguish what knowledge I gained from Anakin I can keep or need to forget.
 Maybe the Jedi-pendant will allow me another time to see Luke somewhere in this galaxy, in stead of him visiting me, for it was a wonderful experience to be out there."

 Liane looked up.